androiddevnotesforks/Nozzle/README.md

 This project is in early alpha stage.

 I will provide .apk files in the release section of this repository when the software is less buggy.
-Meanwhile you can clone this repo and run it in Android Studio if you want test it.
+Meanwhile you can clone this repo and run it in Android Studio if you want to test it.

 ## Features